hashicorp/service-mesh-training/slides/3-observability/observability.md

 ## Prometheus

 - Pull based approach from central server
-- Service implements HTTP enpoint exposing metrics
+- Service implements HTTP endpoint exposing metrics
-- Supports meta data by default
+- Supports metadata by default

 <!--
 Prometheus takes a slightly different approach, rather than a push based approach where your metrics are sent to a collector using UDP.
 Prometheus requires you to implement a HTTP endpoint which exposed your metrics in the Prometheus format.
 This is then scraped by the Prometheus server at predetermined intervals.
 Prometheus also supports tags by default.